Inflation: the ECB prepares its first rate hike since 2011

 However, inflation in the euro zone continues to climb under the combined effect of the post-Covid recovery, tensions in supply chains and the energy crisis linked to the Russian offensive in Ukraine.
 The inflation rate reached 8.6% in June over one year and is expected to rise further in the coming months.

 It is “difficult to imagine spending the summer with negative rates when inflation in the euro zone will continue to rise,” adds Franck Dixmier, director of bond management at Allianz Global Investors.
 The guardians of the euro will however have to manage this credit crunch with caution, at a time when fears of a new debt crisis are resurfacing with Italian political uncertainties.
-Mr. Draghi’s departure could lead to a dissolution of parliament and early elections this fall.
+Mr. Draghi’s departure might lead to a dissolution of parliament and early elections this fall.

 Rate spreads

-His resignation immediately caused the Italian borrowing rate to take off again on the market, a few hours before a press conference where the ECB will detail the outlines of an “anti-fragmentation” shield for the euro zone.
+His resignation immediately caused the Italian borrowing rate to take off once more on the market, a few hours before a press conference where the ECB will detail the outlines of an “anti-fragmentation” shield for the euro zone.
 The latter was designed to smooth out the gaps between borrowing rates, or “spreads”, between risk-free borrowing countries, such as Germany, and other more fragile ones.

 The ECB argues that these “spreads” hinder the proper transmission of its monetary policy.
 But strict conditions of use must be defined, the guardians of the euro not having the right to help governments budget.
 But “a self-inflicted political crisis in Italy is the textbook case where the ECB should not intervene,” warns Frederik Ducrozet, chief economist at Pictet Wealth Management.